szeitlin/szeitlin-blog/content/posts/engineering/recursion-excursion.md

 I came home and spent the last several days thinking about why that was so difficult.
 In some ways, it was a very good interview question.
 And I understood the question.

-But I got stuck because I am not good at writing code with people watching me.
+But I got stuck because I am not great at writing code with people watching me.
 Or even with other people in the room.
 Especially in the afternoon.

 ----------